Updated for 2025

 Subtract Estimated PCB

 Deduct monthly income tax based on LHDN's progressive rates.
-This is an advance toward your annual tax liability.

 =